vega/vega-datasets/SOURCES.md

 #### Recent updates

 The dataset was revised in Aug.
-2024 with the following corrections:

-* Elizabeth I's name is updated to include the [regnal number](https://en.wikipedia.org/wiki/Regnal_number) "I"
-* James II's reign now ends in 1688 (previously 1689)
+2024.
+James II's reign now ends in 1688 (previously 1689).

  ### Data Source and Licensing